dalbay/MongoDB-with-Mongoose-Tutorial/README.md

 # MongoDB-with-Mongoose-Tutorial
 - Connecting MongoDB database with the application with the Mongose Library (makes working with MongoDB in Node.js easy)
+- Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js, a higher level of abstraction.
+- Mongoose allows for rapid and simple development of mongod database interactions
+- Features: schemas to model data and relationships, easy data validation, simple query API, middleware, etc;
+- ***Mongoose schema***:where we model our data, by describing the structure of the data, default values, and validation;
+- ***Mongoose model***: a wrapper for the schema, providing an interface to the database for CRUD options.
+A model is like a *blue print* - *classes*
 <br/>

 ## Connecting Our Database with the Express App